AHMED-ALTAKROURI/ahmed-altakrouri.github.io/content/posts/Clustering Linkedin Profiles.md

 ```

 ### Observations:

-{{< justify >}}
-- By implementing dimensionality reduction on the merged high-dimensional textual feature embeddings, K-means has shown promising performance, with a Distortion Score of 152 and a Silhouette Score of 0.5201, which we regard as a respectable starting point or baseline model.
+- By squishing together the big, complex text features, K-means did a pretty solid job.
+With a Distortion Score of 152 and a Silhouette Score of 0.5201, we think it's a good place to start.
-- The quality of clustering can potentially be enhanced with the extraction of more features, such as recommendations, as well as educational and professional experiences.
+- We can probably make the clusters even better if we pull in more info like recommendations, education, and job history.
-- The model has demonstrated its capability to cluster employees from similar industries, as observed in cluster 2 where retail and furniture sectors have been grouped together.
+- The model seems to be pretty good at putting employees from the same industries together.
+Take a look at cluster 2 - it grouped retail and furniture folks together.
-- In terms of geographic structure, the model has been successful in grouping together locations within the same country.
-For example, Israel and its districts and cities were combined into cluster 0, a pattern which was also observed with US cities in cluster 1.
+- In terms of where people are from, the model's done a good job.
+It's been putting places from the same country together, like Israel and its districts and cities in cluster 0, and it did the same with US cities in cluster 1.
+This kind of data looks like it'd work well with hierarchy-based models like HDBSCAN.
-Given these observations, the data appears to be well-suited for hierarchical clustering models like HDBSCAN.
-- It's notable that the model tends to cluster empty values, "none," or "other" embeddings together, primarily due to their similar extracted embedding vectors.
-To avoid this, I have chosen to exclude them.
+-One thing to note is that the model likes to stick all the empty values or "none" or "other" categories together, mostly because they look alike when transformed into vectors.
+To steer clear of this, I decided to leave them out.
-- It's worth noting that K-means, a rather straightforward model that is susceptible to outliers, was used here.
-As a future endeavor, there's potential to develop this basic model into a more intricate one that is more robust to outliers.
-{{< /justify >}}
+- Just a heads-up that I used K-means here, which is pretty simple and can be thrown off by outliers.
+In the future, it could be worth making a fancier model that's tougher against outliers.